mverouden/blogdown-academic/content/post/2021-04-23-r-commander-installation-in-r-on-wurclient/index.md

 This version of R was developed for educational purposes, where `Rcmdr` reflects that the installer includes R Commander.
 Only once per year a new version of R (including R Commander and additional packages for serveral courses) is released in Software Center.
 The consequence is, that core packages can not be updated by users.

 Many users, however, need to be able to update core packages, because of dependencies with packages they would like to install or would just like to use a newer version of R than the one in Software Center.
 At the moment of writing this post the latest version of R released on [r-project.org](https://www.r-project.org/) is R version 4.0.5 named: "Shake and Throw" (released on 2021-03-31).
-The post has been updated to R version 4.2.1 named: "Funny-Looking Kid".
+The post has been updated to R version 4.2.2 named: "Innocent and Trusting".

 Some users will also like to install the latest version of R Commander on their WURclient after having installed the latest version of R via a custom installation without using Software Center.